LuXCaesium/Obsidian_Brain/tf-idf.md

 ### In Machine Learning & Natural Language Processing
 When dealing with textual data or any natural language processing task, the data first needs to be converted into a vector of numerical data which can be processed.
 This is known as vectorization.

 TF-IDF vectorisation involves calculating the TF-IDF score for every word in your corpus relative to that document and passing the output to a vector.
+Each document in the corpus will have a vector, where each term in the document will be given a TF-IDF score.

+Then if for example you wanted to see if two documents were similar you could use cosine similarity.

+### Information retrieval
+TF-IDF can be used to rank search results based on relevance, with results which are more relevant ot the user having higher TF-IDF scores.

+### text summarisation & keyword extraction

+## Vectors & Word Embeddings:

+### Bag of words

+### Word2Vec

+### BERT: Bidirectional Encoder Representations from Transformers